Create a Skill and Choose the Interaction Model

 Create a New Skill

-Be sure to start the skill from the developer console beta.
+Be sure to start the skill from the developer console.

 To open the new console and create a new skill:

-- In the Alexa Skills Kit box, click Get Started to open the Alexa Skills Kit page.
-This opens the original developer console and displays any skills you have already created.
+- Click Your Alexa Consoles and then click Skills.
+This opens the developer console and displays any skills you have already created.

 - Click Create Skill.

 Enter the skill name.
 This is the name customers will see when you publish the skill.
-You can edit this name later on the Launch page.
+You can edit this name later on the Distribution page.